leiarenee/sf-pipeline/README.md

 ## Description

-Continious deployment via GitOps approach using AWS Step-functions along with AWS Batch on Fargate to enqueue and orchestrate on-demand terraform/terragrunt jobs.
+Continious deployment via GitOps approach using AWS Batch on Fargate along with AWS Step-functions to enqueue and orchestrate on-demand terraform/terragrunt jobs.

 ### Workflows

 * Run terraform/terragrunt commands in a specific account - Done
 * TTL (time to live)
     * Install ephemeral infrastructure with time to live (TTL) - Done
-    * Nuke ephemeral account
+    * Nuke ephemeral account from chatps
+    * Nuke ephemeral accounts in a nightly crone job
 * Production
   * Blue - (Canary) - Green Deployment
   * Clone into multi regions